MikeRobertsIsHappy/Tactical_Advance_Communication/README.md

 ## Information about the bigger project

-See 'admin_documents' folder for general information about the project.
-The Microsoft Word documents can be opend in google docs, if needed.
-The 'COP-Partnerhip document talks about how you can contribute to this project. the 'admin_planning' folder has planning documents such as new planned features.
+See 'admin_planning' folder for general information about the project.

 ## Run Locally